jatinkumarweb/agentDB9/README.md

 ## Architecture

-This project implements a microservices architecture with the following components:
+This project implements a comprehensive microservices architecture with the following components:

-- **Frontend**: Next.js 14+ with TypeScript and Tailwind CSS
+- **Frontend**: Next.js 14+ with TypeScript, Tailwind CSS, and Monaco Editor
-- **Backend**: Node.js with Express and Socket.IO for real-time communication
+- **Backend**: Node.js with Express, Socket.IO, and Redis for real-time communication
-- **LLM Service**: AI processing service for code generation and analysis
+- **LLM Service**: Multi-provider AI service (Ollama, OpenAI, Anthropic, Cohere)
+- **Ollama**: Local LLM inference server with GPU acceleration
+- **VS Code Server**: Full IDE experience in the browser
 - **Vector Database**: Qdrant for code embeddings and semantic search
 - **Database**: PostgreSQL for metadata and user data
+- **Redis**: Caching and session management
 - **Shared**: Common TypeScript types and utilities

 ## Machine Type Selection